ploomber/sql/course-material/interactive-queries-and-parameterization/parameterize-sql-queries.md

 ## Variable Expansion

-JupySQL supports variable expansion in the form of {{variable}}.
+JupySQL supports variable expansion in the form of ``{{variable}}``.
 This allows you to write a query with placeholders that can be replaced by variables dynamically.
 The benefits of using parameterized SQL queries are that they can be reused with different values, prepared ahead of time, and used with dynamic data.

 Let's start with a simple query template with placeholders, and substitute the placeholders with a couple of variables using variable expansion.